-Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, the opponent immediately scores 2 control points.
+Kill Box: Starting on the first player's second turn, if a player ends their turn with a friendly warcaster or warlock completely within 12" of their table edge, their opponent immediately scores 2 control points.

-Scenario Elements: Mark two rectangular zones $(6" \times 12")$ and one circular zone (12" diameter) and place two objectives in accordance with the diagram below.
-Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows:
+Scenario Elements: Mark two rectangular zones ( $6'' \times 12''$ ), one circular zone (12'' diameter), and place one flag and two objectives in accordance with the diagram below.
+Starting on the second player's second turn, at the end of each player's turn, a player earns control points (CP) as follows

+- Zone: Control = 1 CP

-- Zone: Control = 1 CP - Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)
+- Flag: Control = 1 CP

+- Enemy Objective: Destroyed/Removed from Play = 1 CP (once per objective)